Freedom Force (comics): Initiative Freedom Force

-After the superhuman "Civil War", registered superheroes were teamed up and assigned to a state, Montana's Fifty State Initiative team is Freedom Force.

-This Freedom Force team consists of Cloud 9, Think Tank, Equinox and Spinner, led by the Golden Age hero Challenger.
+After the superhuman "Civil War", registered superheroes were teamed up and assigned to a state, with Freedom Force being Montana's registered team in the Fifty State Initiative.
+This Freedom Force team consists of Cloud 9, Think Tank, Equinox and Spinner, and is led by Challenger.

 During the Secret Invasion storyline, Equinox is revealed to be a Skrull infiltrator and is killed by Cloud 9.
 Spinner dies soon after while trying to destroy a Skrull weapon system.

-During the Dark Reign storyline, new Initiative leader Norman Osborn orders Freedom Force to attack the Heavy Hitters after they secede from the Initiative.
-He feels he can trust the team to follow orders due both to Equinox's criminal past and to Challenger coming from a time where authority is to be respected and obeyed without question.
+During the Dark Reign storyline, Norman Osborn orders Freedom Force to attack the Heavy Hitters after they secede from the Initiative.
+He feels he can trust the team to follow orders due both to Equinox's criminal past and to Challenger coming from a time when authority is to be respected and obeyed without question.
 They help the other Initiative teams to defeat and capture the Heavy Hitters' leader, Prodigy.

-During the Siege of Asgard, Steve Rogers reports that Challenger refused to take part in the attack on Asgard.

 During the Fear Itself storyline, the Freedom Force members appear at a meeting held by Prodigy regarding magical hammers that have crashed into the Earth.
 Among them is also Spinner, who is inexplicably shown alive.